GrumpyOldTroll/chromium_fork/quic_extension/docker/README.md

 From here you can `cd ${SRCDIR}/src` and do the rest of the steps in <../README.md> (making a local cert, running server and client, etc.).
 These likewise can optionally be run from inside the container if preferred.

-If you need multiple shells inside the container, your 2nd shell can run `docker exec -it quiche-build /bin/bash`.
+If you need multiple shells inside the container, your 2nd shell can run `docker exec -it qbuild /bin/bash`.
 (If you run start -i a second time, you'll end up sharing a single shell across multiple terminals, probably not what you want.)